amareshjoshi/orcid-data-block/docker/README-docker.md

   ```sh
   docker-compose up --detach
   ```
-- Log into the WP instance (`localhost:8000`) and create a admin user.
+- Log into the WP instance (`localhost:8000`) and create an admin user.
 - To shut down the docker instance run:
   ```sh
   docker-compose down